Interest-only mortgages

 - work out a realistic repayment plan with the consumer – if the mortgage was suitable, but the consumer can’t repay the capital

-- ask you to pay compensation – if you’ve caused unnecessary distress to the consumer
+- ask you to pay compensation for any distress and inconvenience caused.

 Case studies